-7.6 NSW Chapter Judging Process
+8.7 NSW Regional Judging Process

-The NSW Chapter has multiple juries, each responsible for one or more categories.
-All juries include a Jury Chair and are overseen by an overarching Chair of Juries.
+The NSW Regional Awards has multiple juries, each responsible for a geographic division within the state.
+All juries include a Jury Chair and are overseen by an overarching Chair of Juries, who will be instated before Regional Award Entries Open, and serve through to the duration of the State Architecture Awards of the same season.